North Miami Beach Workers’ Compensation Lawyer

 Florida offers several benefit calculators to determine the potential scope of recovery for lost wages.
 Lost wage benefits are paid on a bi-weekly basis, and you should receive the first check no more than 21 days after the injury is reported.

-When could I go back to work?
+When will I go back to work?

-Your appointed doctor will determine when you are fit to return to work in full capacity, or on light duty, or with other restrictions.
+Your appointed doctor will determine when you are fit to return to work in full capacity, on light duty, or with other restrictions.
 Your employer will determine if light duty or restricted duty is available to return to work.
 If your employer agrees to restrictions but does not adhere to them, you should not leave work.
 Instead, make the insurance carrier and doctor aware.
-If your employer sends you home, make sure they inform the insurance carrier that the employer cannot accommodate the restricted duty requirements.
+If your employer sends you home, make sure they inform the insurance carrier that they cannot accommodate the restricted duty requirements.
 If you do not follow these steps, you may not receive your lost wage benefits.

 If you disagree with your doctor's decision about returning to work, you can request a second opinion.
-Your doctor can request the second opinion or you can submit a one-time change of doctor request.
+Your doctor can request this second opinion, or you can submit a one-time change of doctor request.
 The insurance carrier would still be responsible for selecting your doctor.
 If a second opinion does not change the recommendation, you may pursue an independent medical evaluation, but you would be responsible for all costs associated with the evaluation.

 Is my North Miami Beach employer required to hold my job for me?

-Your employer is not required to hold your job for you, but they cannot fire you in retaliation for filing a workers' compensation claim.
+No, but they cannot fire you in retaliation for filing a workers' compensation claim.
 If you are terminated and wish to contest the termination, you will need to demonstrate that the termination was due to retaliation and not for any valid reason.
 As an alternative to termination, your employer could reduce your work hours, re-assign job tasks, or reduce your hourly pay if you cannot perform the same job duties.

 Proving retaliation is a complicated and fact-intensive analysis.
 A workers' compensation attorney could help you understand the process and evaluate the strength of your retaliation claim.